 Air pollution is no big secret and unless you live in the middle of nowhere, it is something that is likely to affect your life to some extent, fortunately there is a huge market for home air purifying plants that help you to care of your health at home.

 Don’t worry!
-The good news for you is that naturally air purifying plants are widely available and inexpensive in China and you can add them to your home to provide yourself and your family with air that is much purer and free from harmful agents.
+The good news for you is that naturally air purifying plants are widely available and you can add them to your home to provide yourself and your family with air that is much purer and free from harmful agents.
 During the late 1980’s, NASA began studying houseplants as a means of providing purer and cleaner air for space stations.
 What they learned is that there are many different houseplants that can help to purify the air.
 The plants filter out certain harmful compounds in the air and make it much healthier to breathe.

 Here’s a list of our plant power of top ten plants favorites to detoxify your home, which you can find at your local flower market, supermarket or often just being sold from the back of a bicycle cart on the street: